jreboqui/sdetchallenge/README.md

 Prereq:

 Must be running Java 11 and the latest version of Chrome browser.
-Java 11 installation guide can be found here.
+Java 11 installation guide can be found here https://www.codejava.net/java-se/download-and-install-java-11-openjdk-and-oracle-jdk.

 To check your version of Java, open a terminal and type
 ```bash